The FAB Awards: Previous winners

 The following are the agencies that have won the Agency of the Year Award:

 FAB Design Agency of the Year

 Similar to the Agency of the Year Award, this award is given to the design house that performed the best during the judging session.
-The award was introduced for the first time in 2016.
+The award was introduced in 2016.

-Points are handed out for nominations, FAB Awards and FABulous Awards.
+Points are handed out for nominations, FAB Awards and Fabulous Awards.
 The agency that amasses the most points is named Design Agency of the Year.

 Previous winners

 The following are the design houses that have won the Design Agency of the Year Award:

 FAB Food Fight

 In 2013, The FAB Awards along with WCRS published seven print ads to promote the 15th edition of the awards.
 That was the first time FAB ran an advertising campaign to promote the event.

-The campaign is the brainchild or former FAB winner and WCRS creative Naz Nazli.
+The campaign was created by former FAB winner and WCRS creative Naz Nazli.
 Nazli came up with the idea while judging the awards in 2011.